Graduates & Graduating Seniors

 Future American History teachers (grades 7-12) can win up to $24,000 in tuition, fees, book, and housing aid.
 Eligible students are U.S. citizens, graduating the year they apply, and must teach one year for every year they receive awards for.
 The application deadline is in March.

-This STEM fellowship is for U.S. citizens who have been accepted to a graduate degree program at an accredited U.S. university with a focus on research.
+This Science, Technology, Engineering, and Mathematics (STEM) fellowship is for U.S. citizens who have been accepted to a graduate degree program at an accredited U.S. university with a focus on research.
 This program includes a tuition grant of $12,000 and a stipend of $34,000 for up to 3 years.
 Application deadlines vary, but are typically in October.

 The Rangel Fellowship seeks to prepare students for careers in Foreign Service.
 The fellowship supports an annual total amount of $37,500 for up to two years.
-Eligible students are U.S. citizens with a GPA of 3.2 or higher and willing to commit to 5 years in the State Department’s Foreign Service after graduation.
+Eligible students are U.S. citizens from historically underrepresented populations (minority, women, financial need) with a GPA of 3.2 or higher and willing to commit to 5 years in the State Department’s Foreign Service after graduation.
 Application deadlines are in September.

 The Rhodes Scholarship is a full ride scholarship to study at Oxford University for two years, and includes a stipend.
 Eligible students are U.S. citizens under 24 years of age who have completed a bachelor’s degree.
 It is open to all disciplines.
 Application deadline is in October.

 The Truman Scholarship funds the graduate degrees of outstanding students focused on public service, in exchange for work in the public sector for at least 3 years.
 Eligible students are U.S. citizens or nationals, have community service experience, and have junior/senior standing.
 Maximum award is $30,000.
-Application deadline is in February.
+Application deadline is in February of Junior Year.